HitGrab/finder/docusaurus/docs/rules/search-rule.md

 Both scores are equally weighted.

 :::warning
 Ranked search will be overridden if a `sortBy` rule is set.
-If you want to use ranked search, you'll need to enable `ignoreSortByRulesWhileSearchRuleIsActive` in your configuration object.
+If you want to use both ranked search and sortBy rules, you'll need to enable `ignoreSortByRulesWhileSearchRuleIsActive` in your configuration object.
 :::

 ## Custom search algorithms